tlepple/iceberg-intro-workshop/README.md

 ### Query to get the results after the MERGE statement.
   *  replace thse snapshop id with your value:

+In this step we will see results that have applied updates to existing rows and create some new rows.

 ```
 SELECT *